 In French, the English word “main” means “hand,” “sale” means “dirty.”
 French-speaking visitors to English-speaking countries will be astonished at department stores having a “sale” and especially if it is the “main sale.”
 This confusion of meaning goes as far as sentences.
 For example, “0 singe fort” has no meaning in English, although each is an English word, yet in German it means “0 sing on,” and in French it means “0 strong monkey.”

 DNA is a literally like a human language.
 This is no metaphor.

-At this point, one can almost hear atheists shouting, “Suggesting that DNA is a language is only a metaphor, or a figure of speech!
+At this point, one can almost hear atheists shouting, “Suggesting that the genetic code is a language is only a metaphor, or a figure of speech!
 It is not literally true!”
 But, an entire school of thought in biology called biosemiotics considers language to be a primary lens through which living things must be understood, as Perry Marshall points out in his book Evolution 2.0.
-Marshall elaborates on the scientific reasons why DNA is a language in the most literal, not metaphorical, sense:
+Marshall elaborates on the scientific reasons why the genetic code is a language in the most literal, not metaphorical, sense:

 Rutgers University professor Sungchul Ji’s excellent paper The Linguistics of DNA: Words, Sentences, Grammar, Phonetics, and Semantics starts off, “Biologic systems and processes cannot be fully accounted for in terms of the principles and laws of physics and chemistry alone, but they require in addition the principles of semiotics— the science of symbols and signs, including linguistics.”